Reweighted ensemble dynamics simulations: theory, improvement, and application: Results

-Due to the numerous local minimums at the low temperature, the $\alpha_R$ and $C^{eq}_7$ regions are just like two entropic states.
+Due to the numerous local minimums at the low temperature, the $\alpha_R$ and $C^{eq}_7$ regions are just like two entropic-dominated states.
 We also test the statistics improvement method in this system.
-With one-fifth initial conformations and five trajectories from each conformation, the inter-trajectory difference, thus the statistical noise, is indeed suppressed as shown in Fig.~\ref{fig:low_temp}(d).
+With one-fifth initial conformations and five trajectories from each initial configuration, the inter-trajectory difference, thus the statistical noise, is indeed suppressed as shown in Fig.~\ref{fig:low_temp}(d).

+As a summary, in the dipeptide system at $T=300 {\mathrm K}$ with modified potential, we find the redundant basis functions (including functions of both the dihedral angles and the inter-atomic distances) are consistently treated in the RED, and the inclusion of the solvent-related basis functions gives out the expected results.
+At pretty low temperature of $150 {\mathrm K}$, the roughness of the free energy surface is reflected in the results of RED.
+The conformational space can still be roughly divided into parts, however, the kinetics becomes too complicated to be unambiguously characterized.